Efficient representation and approximation of model predictive control laws via deep learning: Simulation results

 The potential of the proposed approach is illustrated with a simulation example modified from \cite{wang2010} and the classic example of the inverted pendulum on a cart.
 The goal is in both cases to steer the system to the origin.

-The different approximation methods are compared with respect to their performance and their memory footprint~\eqref{eq:memory_empc}.
-The average settling time (AST) is chosen as the performance index.
+The approximate methods via polynomials $\mathcal{P}(x;\alpha,p)$~\eqref{eq:approx_poly}, optimized explicit MPC with reduced horizon $\mathcal{L}(x;\lambda)$~\eqref{eq:approx_smaller_horizon} and neural networks $\mathcal{N}(x;\theta,M,L)$~\eqref{eq:neural_network} are compared with respect to their performance and their memory footprint~\eqref{eq:memory_empc} to the exact explicit MPC solution $\mathcal{K}(x)$~\eqref{eq:exp_mpc}.
+The exact explicit MPC controller is considered as the benchmark for the chosen performance index average settling time (AST).
 The AST is defined as the time necessary to steer all states to the origin.
 A state is considered to be at the origin when $\lvert x_i \rvert \leq \SI{1e-2}{}$.
 The relative AST (rAST) is the performance measure with respect to the exact solution with the longest horizon $N_{\text{max}}$.

 In the following, the dependency of the controllers on $x$ and on the parameters are dropped for the sake of brevity.
 Additionally, neural networks $\mathcal{N}(x;\theta,M,L)$ will be referred to by $\mathcal{N}_{M,L}$ and polynomials $\mathcal{P}(x;\alpha,p)$ by $\mathcal{P}_p$.